+HISTORICAL ARCHAEOLOGY

-HISTORICAL ARCHAEOLOGY ANT 4930 (Course #25871; Section 4G19)
+ANT 4930 (Sect. # 28210)

+FALL 2023

-FALL 2020 Classroom: On-Line Zoom Conference MWF Period 7 (1:55 to 2:45 pm) Instructor: James M. Davidson, Ph.D.
-Office: Turlington B134 Email: davidson@ufl.edu Office Hours: (by appointment)
+Classroom: Black Hall (BLK) 0315 MWF Period 6 (12:50 PM - 1:40 pm) Instructor: James M. Davidson, Ph.D.

+Office: Turlington B134 Email: davidson@ufl.edu

+Office Hours: (Mondays 2 to 4 pm)

 Course Description and Objectives: The goal of this course is to provide a solid background in the field of historical archaeology.
 We will establish the basic history of the discipline, from its birth in the 1930s, to its identity crisis in the 1950s and 1960s, to the present day.
 Along with more theoretical papers, specific case studies will be used to address a variety of topics such as Material Culture, Artifact Patterning, Consumerism and Socioeconomics, Ethnic Identity, Ideology, etc. Our view of Historical Archaeology will be both particularistic and global.

 Required Readings:

-Orser, Charles E. Jr. 2017 Historical Archaeology (Third Edition).
-Pearson, Prentice Hall.

-2. James Deetz

-2004 In Small Things Forgotten: An Archaeology of Early American Life.
-Anchor (Revised and Expanded edition)

-3. Electronic documents, comprising key articles and book chapters, will be available on Canvas, arranged by week.
+- Orser, Charles E. Jr. 2017 Historical Archaeology (Third Edition).
+Pearson, Prentice Hall. - 2.
+James Deetz 2004 In Small Things Forgotten: An Archaeology of Early American Life.
+Anchor (Revised and Expanded edition) 3.
+Electronic documents, comprising key articles and book chapters, will be available on Canvas, arranged by week.
 Requirements: Participation in class discussions is expected, and each student's input will be crucial.
 Students are expected to have read the readings for that day, and be prepared to discuss them.
 There will be three non-cumulative exams, the format of which will be a mixture of objective questions (e.g., true false, multiple choice, etc.), and short answer or essay questions.
 There will also be a final exam, following this same format, but comprehensive and cumulative.
+Synopses of Readings: